 Bio

-Dr. Corey Welch is Director of the STEM Scholars Program at Iowa State University.
-He arrived in Ames in January 2015 to establish a new Science training program serving underrepresented students.
-His career goal is to diversify who succeeds in science, thereby benefiting both STEM disciplines and our larger society.
+Dr. Corey Welch is Director/Founder of the STEM Scholars Program at Iowa State University.
+I arrived in Ames in January 2015 to establish a new Science training program serving undergraduate students with a dream for careers in science, health, and related fields.
+My career goal is to train science leaders whose success will benefit both STEM disciplines and our larger society.

 I grew up in a trailer park in Billings, Montana, am a proud member of the Northern Cheyenne tribe, and a first generation college graduate whom was inspired to pursue a career in biology after spending a significant part of my childhood bouncing around in my grandfather’s pickup truck on the red-dirt roads of the Northern Cheyenne reservation.
-I was a naïve, shy college sophomore with no idea what graduate school was or how to get into science.
-Through mentors and NSF summer research training opportunities and the support of my family, I learned about the pathways to a Biology PhD, including that you got paid!
+Paying attention to nature, hunting and fishing were common activities, but I never knew there were professional pathways to a career in science.
+I remained a naïve, shy college sophomore with no idea what graduate school was or how to get into science.
+Thankfully, through mentors and National Science Foundation summer research training opportunities and the support of my family, I learned about the pathways to a Biology PhD, including that you got paid!

 Lewis & Clark College, BS Biology